 As more and more books about the Craft were printed, and even specific Books of Shadows became publicly available, the term remained in use and became the standard for a collection of rituals.
 You can start your personal Book of Shadows with inspiration from our spell collection: Printable Book of Shadows Pages in PDF.

 So, what’s the difference between a Book of Shadows and a grimoire?
 Typically, if you are a practitioner who has not been inducted into a Gardnerian coven, then the book you’ll possess is a grimoire.
-A grimoire is a spell tome that any magical practitioner may create.
+A grimoire is a spell tome that any magickal practitioner may create.
 This is a more generalized term that includes Book of Shadows under its umbrella.

-Grimoires, spellbooks, and other magical codices have been used since ancient times and can be traced to a variety of practices and religions around the world.
+Grimoires, spellbooks, and other magickal codices have been used since ancient times and can be traced to a variety of practices and religions around the world.
 Much like a Book of Shadows, your grimoire can contain information on spells and rituals that you practice often or notes that you may need to reference in your spellwork or daily craft.

 A grimoire can be purely informational or you can make it beautiful with illustrations, photographs, or pressed plants that add to your aesthetic.
 Some grimoires are made like gorgeous scrapbooks, pieced together bit by bit out of random articles, pictures, stickers, and tape.
 A grimoire may be bound like a traditional book or even made with removable pages so you can customize it to your needs the more you learn and expand your craft.

 To many modern practitioners, the main difference between a grimoire and a Book of Shadows is that a grimoire is informational and may be shared with others if the writer chooses, while a Book of Shadows contains more personal anecdotes, like a sort of personal witchcraft journal.
 To some, the association is not a Wiccan practice but more a reference to it being a text that is kept hidden, or “in the shadows”.